paradigmxyz/reth/book/stages/README.md

 }
 ```

 When the node is first started, a new `Pipeline` is intialized and all of the stages are added into `Pipline.stages`.
 Then, the `Pipeline::run` function is called, which starts the pipline, executing all of the stages continuously in an infinite loop.
-This process syncs the chain keeping everything up to date with the chain tip.
+This process syncs the chain, keeping everything up to date with the chain tip.
 Each stage within the pipeline implements the `Stage` trait which provides function interfaces to get the stage id, execute the stage and unwind the state if there was an issue during the stage execution.